 Firebolt’s reaction to being in her old stomping grounds was 180o out.
 She has loved every minute of it and lost no time in accruing behavioral yellow cards in defense of her friends.
 We opted not to rock the Middle School boat and have continued homeschooling Keeper, which has been a different adventure for his solo pupil status and being back in a non-moving house.
 By way of compromise for the girls, I mentioned to them I didn’t want them to lose their hard earned math skills and required each of them to do a daily math exercise as well as do some reading.
 Following a week after our return to Bend, WoodSprite rebelled against this requirement and eloquently stated, “Hey, Momma?
 I don’t know why you’re having us do math after we go to school all day.
 I’m not going to lose my skills.
 Firebolt’s not going to lose her skills.”
 Apparently my girls have non-perishable mad math skills… Maybe yes, maybe no – I’m hoping to flesh out another homeschooling post before to long to talk about just that.

 Before we went West for another 10 days, I attended a conference for my Navy job.
 I had the privilege about speaking to 150ish of our nearly 200 Reservists who support the Office of Naval Research (ONR) on the two acupuncture research studies I’m heading up, namely evaluating the efficacy of acupuncture to treat Post-Traumatic Stress Disorder (PTSD) and Phantom Limb Pain (PLP).
 The majority of the ONR Reservists are STEM Professionals who collectively boast more PhDs than I can count (e.g. We have a fellow in our unit who holds 6 patents for the process to transform sea water into JP-5 jet fuel. ??!?!
-Exactly…) and it was a challenge to find the best way to introduce the challenges of these conditions, the basic tenets of acupuncture (few of which we understand from a Western medicine perspective), and the potential for its use to address PTSD and PLP.
+Exactly…) and it was a challenge to find the best way to introduce these complex conditions, the basic tenets of acupuncture (few of which we understand from a Western medicine perspective), and the potential for its use to address PTSD and PLP.
 All in 15 minutes.
 And begin.
 Despite being unsure of how it might go, the talk was well received and I am eager to see where these studies take me…

 Two days after the conference, we went to Oregon for ten days: first, to audition Bend in yet another season and, second, to celebrate 16 years of wedded bliss.
 Bend did not disappoint, far from it in fact, which means it looks like that’s where we’ll be heading to establish new roots.
 Until I can get to my summary, you can read about Flight’s perspective here.
 Take away: Bend continues to tug at my heart and soothe my soul, regardless of the season, and I can’t wait to get back.